 *Corresponding authors: zhaoxiang@bnu.edu.cn (X. Zhao); dw623@cornell.edu (D. Wu)

 Abstract

-Tree planting is a prevalent measurement to mitigate urban heat.
+Tree planting is a prevalent option to mitigate urban heat.
 However, a global quantitative assessment of the cooling benefits from urban afforestation is still lacking.
-Here we use a series of 30-m resolution Landsat-based dataset to estimate how much cooling was yielded from the combined effect of tree cooling efficiency (TCE) and tree canopy cover increases in 516 global large cities during 2000–2015.
-Results indicate that TCE not only non-linearly regulated by mean annual precipitation (MAP) but has latitudinal hierarchies.
-During the study period, significant afforestation (> 5% tree cover increase) occurred in 45% of the cities and on average yielded an annual surface temperature reduction of 1 °C. The most beneficial cities usually suggest more tree cover increase and/or higher TCE in dry climates.
-In the future climate scenario of limiting global warming within 2 °C, we predicted the potential cooling from on-going urban afforestation to be sustainable in the next 15 years (2015–2030).
-Urban planners might find this first global fine-resolution thermal assessment of urban trees useful in future urban afforestation and UHI mitigation.
+Here we use a series of 30-m resolution Landsat-based dataset to estimate how much cooling benefits was yielded from the combined effects of urban tree cooling efficiency (TCE, surface cooling benefits from 1% increase of urban tree cover) and tree cover increases across 516 large cities during 2000-2015.
+Urban TCE shows high spatial heterogeneity across the big cities, which mainly depends on nonlinear and hierarchical relations with annual precipitation and latitudes, respectively.
+During the study period, significant afforestation (total tree cover increase > 5%) occurred in 45% of the cities and on average yielded an annual surface temperature cooling of 1 °C. The most beneficial cities usually attribute to more tree cover increase and/or higher TCE with relative dry climates.
+In addition, under the future climate scenario of limiting global warming to 2 °C (SSP126), we predicted that the extra cooling benefits from on-going urban afforestation remain sustainable in the next 15 years (2015-2030).

 Introduction

-Drastically urban expansion to meet large requirements of population explosions worldwide has also caused environmental problems1,2.
-Massive increases in impervious materials modify the surface energy budget to create the urban heat islands (UHIs), making cities experience higher temperature than their non-urban surroundings3.
-As a result, warm temperature chronically exerts heat stress on urban ecosystems and interacts with heatwaves to exacerbate morbidity/mortality risk4-6.
-Currently, one-third of the world’s population is exposed to lethal heat7 and the situation is expected to worsen in the coming decades along with ongoing climate change7,8.
+Drastically urban expansion to meet large requirements of worldwide population explosions has as well caused environmental problems1,2.
+Massive increases in impervious materials change the surface energy budget, which enhancing the influences of urban heat islands (UHIs)3.
+As a result, warmer temperature chronically exerts heat stress on urban ecosystems and exacerbates morbidity/mortality risk interactively with heatwaves4-6.
+Currently, one-third of the world’s population is exposed to lethal heat7 and the situation is expected to worsen in the coming decades along with ongoing global warming7,8.
 Therefore, mitigating urban heat has become a fundamental issue that must be addressed in future urban planning.

 Afforestation is considered one of the most prevalent adaptations to deteriorating urban climates.
-In past decades, tree planting campaigns such as the Million Tree Initiative and large-scale urban afforestation programs have been launched globally to increase overall sustainability9,10.
-Evidenced by remotely sensed observations, many cities are indeed experiencing a phenomenon of ’green recovery’11.
+In past decades, tree planting campaigns such as the “Million Tree Initiative” and “large-scale urban afforestation programs” have been launched globally to increase overall sustainability9,10.
+Evidenced by remotely sensed observations, many cities are indeed experiencing a phenomenon of “green recovery”11.
 However, how much cooling has been yield from urban afforestation is not evaluated yet on a global scale.
-A key aspect of trees’ cooling effects is tree cooling efficiency (TCE), defined as the temperature reduction per fractional tree cover12,13.
-TCE varies a lot across cities because of multiply biophysical processes.
+A key aspect of trees’ cooling effects is tree cooling efficiency (TCE), defined as the temperature reduction with 1% tree cover increase12,13.
+TCE varies a lot across cities because of multiple biophysical processes.
 In wet regions, high humidity can reduce the water potential between leaf and air, leading to a suppressed tree transpiration rate and thus lower TCE14.
 While in hot and dry climates, higher TCE could be expected due to typically higher plant-to-atmosphere temperature and water gradient, both of which increase trees’ transpiration demand15.
 Since trees, especially those coniferous trees in boreal zones, are generally dark and have lower albedo to absorb more energy, TCE is also offset by albedo warming16,17.
 Because of these trade-offs, TCE in cities located in different regions should be treated differently.
 Nevertheless, the global patterns of TCE remain unknown.